2025–26 Manchester United F.C. season

-The 2025–26 season is the 139th season in the history of Manchester United, their 34th season in the Premier League and their 51st consecutive and 101st overall season in the top flight of English football.
-The club competes in the Premier League, FA Cup and the EFL Cup, but not in European competitions—the first since 2014–15.
+The 2025–26 season was the 139th season in the history of Manchester United, their 34th season in the Premier League and their 51st consecutive and 101st overall season in the top flight of English football.
+The club competed in the Premier League, FA Cup and EFL Cup, but not in European competitions for the first time since 2014–15.
 With the retirement of Jonny Evans, United are without a Premier League winner in their squad for the first time since the competition's inaugural season in the 1992–93 season, and without a player who had played under Sir Alex Ferguson for the first time since 1974.
 (Note: Arthur Albiston played for United from 1974 to 1988, in which he spent the last two years under Ferguson.)

-The four points amassed in the first four games were the least they earned since the 1992–93 season, though they did go on to win the league that year.
+Ruben Amorim began the campaign as head coach but was dismissed in January, after fewer than 14 months in charge due to a disagreement with club's hierarchy.
+Former United midfielder and under-18s manager Darren Fletcher assumed interim charge.
+Another former United midfielder, Michael Carrick, was then appointed head coach for the remainder of the season.
+He became the first United manager, permanent or caretaker, to return to the club since Matt Busby in 1970, having managed the club in three matches in 2021.

+As United were eliminated in their first match of both cup competitions for the first time since 1981–82, they played just 40 competitive matches in the season, the fewest since 1914–15, when they played 39.
+This was the club's first consecutive trophyless campaign since 2021–22.
+Despite the cup competition disappointments, the season in regards to league form was a vast improvement compared to the previous season with United finishing the season in third place, twelve places higher than they managed during the previous season, securing a return to the UEFA Champions League for the 2026–27 - which will be their first participation in Europe's elite club competition since 2023–24.
+Captain Bruno Fernandes also broke the Premier League 21 assists record and received the FWA Player of the Year and Premier League Player of the Season.

 Pre-season and friendlies

-Before the start of the season, Manchester United faced newly promoted rivals, Leeds United in Solna, Sweden.
-Then they traveled to the United States to take part in the Premier League Summer Series.
-The series was made up of three games: against West Ham United in East Rutherford, New Jersey, on 26 July; Bournemouth in Chicago, Illinois, on 30 July; and Everton in Atlanta, Georgia, on 3 August.
-Upon their return from the United States, United hosted Fiorentina at Old Trafford in their final pre-season fixture on 9 August for the Snapdragon Cup.
-United completed pre-season winning both the Premier League Summer Series and the Snapdragon Cup.